Samoa: Pacific Communities and Social Change

 Warren Jopling, a native of Sydney, Australia, has lived in Samoa for the past 28 years.
-His education includes a two-year diploma in gemology with the Gemological Association of Australia and a B.Sc from the University of Sydney with distinctions in geology and agricultural chemistry; he later studied geology in an honors year.
-His work experience includes practical oilfield experience in Canada; work with Pacific Petroleum Ltd, a Calgary-based company, drilling for gas reserves in the Peace River area of northern British Columbia, and overseeing well site geology of Australian Oil and Gas’ first exploratory well with rotary drilling in the Sydney Basin.
+His education includes a two-year diploma in gemology with the Gemological Association of Australia and a BSc from the University of Sydney with distinctions in geology and agricultural chemistry; he later studied geology in an honors year.
+His work experience includes practical oilfield experience in Canada; work with Pacific Petroleum Ltd, a Calgary-based company, drilling for gas reserves in the Peace River area of northern British Columbia; and oversight of well site geology of Australian Oil and Gas’s first exploratory well with rotary drilling in the Sydney Basin.
 He also conducted petroleum exploration in the Amazon Basin in Brazil for eight years.
 He has traveled extensively, including in Brazil, the Andean countries in South America, Central America, islands of the Caribbean, Europe, and West Africa.

 His guides in Samoa have gained worldwide recognition and are acclaimed in multiple South Pacific guidebooks in multiple languages.
 His tours emphasize Samoa’s natural history, culture, and ancient archaeological sites.
 Warren Jopling and his tours have been part of SIT Samoa since the program’s beginning in the early 1990s.